mollybeach/rug-watch-dog-site/README.md

 ![Rug Watch Dog](./assets/images/logo.png)

 ## Objectives
-1. Provide a secure platform for users to connect their wallets and interact with NFTs.
+1. Provide a secure platform for users to connect their wallets and interact with NFTs
 2. Offer tools for analyzing NFT projects and identifying potential risks.
-3. Integrate social media channels for community engagement and updates.
+3. Integrate social media channels for community engagement and updates

 ## Tech Stack
 - **Frontend**: Next.js, Tailwind CSS